zalando/skipper/packaging/readme.md

 **Test:**

-Create some artefacts to run skipper in the image:
+Create some artifacts to run skipper in the image:

 ```
 echo '<p>Hello, world!</p>' > hello.html